brainstem-org/brainstem_support/docs/index.md

 ## About BrainSTEM
 {: .no_toc}

-This site provides comprehensive documentation and support for BrainSTEM (Brain Structured Experimental Metadata) – a collaborative electronic lab notebook designed specifically for experimental neuroscience.
+This site provides comprehensive documentation and support for BrainSTEM – a collaborative electronic lab notebook designed specifically for experimental neuroscience.
 BrainSTEM captures and organizes electrophysiological, imaging, and behavioral data through a modular, standardized data model that can be extended to accommodate future data types.

 Whether you're running a small lab or managing large-scale collaborative projects, BrainSTEM provides the infrastructure to organize, share, and access your experimental data with standardized metadata and reproducible workflows.